angularity/angularity.github.io/source-hugo/content/tasks/test.md

 Options:
   --help, -h, -?
-This help message
-  --reporter, -r       Specify a custom JsHint reporter to use.
+This help message --jshint-reporter, -j  Specify a custom JsHint reporter to use.
 Either a
-                       locally npm installed module, or an asolute path to one.
-                                         [default: "angularity-jshint-reporter"]
-  --karmareporter, -k  Specify a custom Karma reporter to use.
-Either a locally
-                       npm installed module, or an asolute path to one.
+                         locally npm installed module, or the absolute path to one.            [default: "angularity-jshint-reporter"] --karma-reporter, -k   Specify a custom Karma reporter to use.
+Either a locally npm installed module, or an asolute path to one.             [default: "karma-angularity-reporter"]
-                                          [default: "angularity-karma-reporter"]
 ```